 This session will focus on conducting systematic reviews for Psychology, Counselling, Sport Science & Exercise Physiology, Chiropractic, Nursing, Indigenous Health, Forensic Science, Biomedicine or Veterinary Medicine.
 Participants are expected to come with a quantitative clinical question to work on during the webinar.

-Please download this Systematic Review Training Manual to accompany this session (you will need to sign in to access this document).
+Please download this Systematic Review Training Manual to accompany this session.

 The Library also provides a valuable Systematic Reviews - Research Guide to support you throughout your research journey at Murdoch University.